Date Of Visit:____________________

 Any concerns about your child's hearing or vision.

 Things to keep in mind:

-- Always use a car seat : rear-facing in the back seat until your child is at least 12 months old and weighs at least 20 pounds.
+- Always use a car seat : rear-facing in the back seat until your child is 2 years old or reaches the height and weight maximum for the seat.

 - Lower your child's crib mattress, so he doesn't hurt himself as he moves around in the crib.

 - Childproof your home.
 Keep small and sharp objects, plastic bags, hot liquids, poisons, medications, outlets, cords, and guns out of reach.

 - Install window guards on all windows above the first floor.

 - Watch your toddler carefully when she is anywhere near water, including buckets, pools, toilets or bathtubs.

 - Keep your baby's environment free of tobacco smoke.